pradipta/optiprobe-core-lib/README.md

 ## License

 This library is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
-TODO: add licence

 ## Contributing